 Ask the Expert: Breast Cancer, Diet and Exercise

-CancerConnect recently partnered with Dana-Farber to provide you with the opportunity to engage with a breast cancer expert, Jennifer A. Ligibel, MD, of the Susan F. Smith Center for Women’s Cancers at Dana-Farber.
-On May 7 and 8, 2014, Dr. Ligibel guest-moderated on CancerConnect for a question-and-answer session on “Breast Cancer, Diet and Exercise.”
-CancerConnect is a safe and private online support community for cancer patients and caregivers.
+CancerConnect partnered with Dana-Farber to engage with breast cancer expert, Jennifer A. Ligibel, MD, of the Susan F. Smith Center for Women’s Cancers at Dana-Farber.
+Dr. Ligibel guest-moderated a question-and-answer session on “Breast Cancer, Diet and Exercise.”

 Dr. Ligibel has authored several papers on the role of lifestyle factors and breast cancer, including a recent study on the impact of exercise on reducing drug-related joint pain.
 She is also an assistant professor of medicine at Harvard Medical School.
 Click here for Dr. Ligibel’s bio.

 Join us in the Breast Cancer Community on CancerConnect to view the entire Ask the Expert session with Dr. Ligibel.

 Question about lifestyle factors, breast cancer and depression: Are there any ‘lifestyle’ type of factors—diet/nutrition, that might help with anxiety, depression (I didn’t seem to have these issues until after my breast cancer diagnosis)?